Paso Robles, California: Etymology and pronunciation

-The city's full name is "El Paso de Robles", which in Spanish means "The Pass of the Oaks".
+The city's full name is El Paso de Robles, which in Spanish means The Pass of the Oaks.

-People differ on the pronunciation of the city's shortened name of "Paso Robles".
+People differ on the pronunciation of the city's shortened name of Paso Robles.
 While its Spanish pronunciation is PASS-oh-_-ROH-blays, residents anglicize the pronunciation as PASS-oh-_-ROH-buhlz.
 This anglicized version has been used in the city phone message.

 History

-This area of the Central Coast, known as the City of El Paso De Robles, Paso Robles, or simply "Paso", is known for its thermal springs.
+This area of the Central Coast, known as the City of El Paso De Robles, Paso Robles, or simply Paso, is known for its thermal springs.
 Native Americans known as the Salinan lived in the area thousands of years before the mission era.
-They knew this area as the “Springs” or the “Hot Springs.”
+They knew this area as the Springs or the Hot Springs.
 A tribal site on present-day Paso Robles was named elewexe, Obispeño for "Swordfish".

 Paso Robles is located on the Rancho Paso de Robles Mexican land grant that was purchased by James and Daniel Blackburn in 1857.
 Their partner was Drury James of Kentucky, a veteran of the Mexican War and uncle of the outlaw Jesse James.
-The land was a rest-stop for travelers of the Camino Real trail, and was known for its mineral hot springs.
+The land was a rest stop for travelers of el Camino Real trail, and was known for its mineral hot springs.
 Franciscan priests from neighboring Mission San Miguel constructed the first mineral baths in the area.
 During this period, Paso Robles began to attract the settlers who established cattle ranches, apple and almond orchards, dairy farms, and vineyards.

 In 1864, the first El Paso de Robles Hotel was constructed and featured a hot mineral springs bath house.
-Three locations (Paso Robles Inn, River Oaks Hot Springs, and Franklin Hot Springs) have offered the mineral bath hot spring experience which brought people like Ignacy Jan Paderewski to Paso Robles.
+Three locations (Paso Robles Inn, River Oaks Hot Springs, and Franklin Hot Springs) have offered the mineral bath hot spring experience.

 James and Daniel Blackburn donated two blocks to the city for a public park to be used for the pleasure of its citizens and visitors.
-By original deed, the land was to revert to the donors if used for any other purpose than a public park.
-Two exceptions were made: allowing the building of the Carnegie Library, and the conversion of the library to a museum.
+Two exceptions were made to requirement that it be used for a public park - allowing the building of the Carnegie Library, and the conversion of the library to a museum.
 The grounds were laid out by a Mr. Redington and a planting day was held when each citizen set out his own donation.
-Originally, the whole park was hedged in by a fence of cactus, and in 1890 a bandstand was built with money raised by private theatricals.
+Originally, the whole park was hedged in by a fence of cactus, and in 1890, a bandstand was built with money raised by private theatricals.

-In 1886, after the coming of the Southern Pacific Railroad, work began on laying out a town site, with the resort as the nucleus.
-Two weeks after the first train arrived on October 31, 1886, a three-day celebration was held including a special train from San Francisco bringing prospective buyers, who toured the area and enjoyed the daily barbecues.
-On November 17, the “Grand Auction” was held, resulting in the sale of 228 lots.
+In 1886, after the coming of the Southern Pacific Railroad (SPR), work began on laying out a town site, with the resort as the nucleus.
+Two weeks after the first train arrived on October 31, 1886, a three-day celebration was held, including a special train from San Francisco bringing prospective buyers, who toured the area and enjoyed the daily barbecues.
+On November 17, the Grand Auction was held, resulting in the sale of 228 lots.